Disclosure: As an Amazon Associate I earn from qualifying purchases. more info

 If you are looking for a good Indica strain, it should definitely not be light and fluffy, as this is a sign of inferior weed, which is also true for your Sativa, if it is extremely light, fluffy, and there are parts of the stems that are just flat out missing buds.

 Pistils, those orange hairs, should be evenly dispersed from top to bottom, and if they aren’t with some areas of the buds having orange hairs while others don’t, it’s another sign of bad weed.
 Keep in mind that Sativa does generally have more of these orange hairs than Indica.

 You don’t want to get weed where the buds are extremely loose, especially when there are sections of the stems that don’t have any buds at all, at least where there should be.
 Even spacing of everything is a good indication that you have some pretty decent pot.

 6. The Trichomes

-One of the most important ways to tell the difference between good and bad weed has to do with the trichomes, the visible crystals on the exterior of the buds.
+One of the most important ways to tell the difference between good and bad weed has to do with the trichomes, the visible crystals on the exterior of the buds (a microscope is needed for viewing them properly).
 This is where most of the cannabinoids and terpenes are contained, all of the good stuff that makes your weed stinky and strong.